Romy Gonzalez Player Props: White Sox vs. Rays

 Romy Gonzalez At The Plate

-- Gonzalez has a hit in four of 16 games played this season (25.0%), but zero multi-hit games.
+- Gonzalez has a hit in five of 18 games played this year (27.8%), but zero multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.